hubmapconsortium/portal-ui/README.md

 and visit [localhost:5000](http://localhost:5000), or append `?react` to a `/dataset` url to see the React version.

+Every PR should be reviewed, and every PR should include a new `CHANGELOG-something.md`:
+These are concatenated by push.sh.

 ## Testing
 [`test.sh`](test.sh) wraps all the tests and is run on Travis.
 Low-level unit tests are in python (`pytest -vv`),